 Visit Bontebok National Park

-It is situated approximately 225km from Cape Town and 5km from the town of Swellendam, the third oldest town in South Africa.
-It is South Africa’s smallest national park, and with no big predators, they encourage getting out there and enjoying nature on foot.
+It is situated approximately 140 miles from Cape Town and 3 miles from the town of Swellendam, the third oldest town in South Africa.
+It is South Africa’s smallest national park, and with no big predators, the park encourages getting out there and enjoying nature on foot.
 I loved practicing my macro photography skills on the fynbos flowers, but this becomes quite challenging when it is windy.

 Fly to Cape Town International Airport and rent a vehicle.
 All these national parks are easily accessible by normal sedan.
 Entry fees apply to all of these parks and reserves.